spyderkam/Debris-Cloud/src/docs/log_notes/perc_in_frag.md

 **<u>_Kam_:</u>**

 Based on fifty iterations, I am now getting $90.99\%$ for medium fragments.
 I am content with this (currently).
-It appears that we kept on increasing `σ0` by increments of `0.004` to slightly increase the medium fragment percentile, right?
+It appears that we kept on increasing `σ0` by increments of `0.004` to slightly decrease the medium fragment percentile, right?

 **<u>*Claude Sonnet 3.7*:</u>**